ProjectMHQ/projectm/documentation/Map.md

 ```

 The `base` array contain the tiles id, is a 1d row-major array representing the entire area.
-The `data` array contains entities on the map in two forms: Local and Remote.
+The `data` array contains entities on the map.
 The `shape` array contains the map size and shape.

 ##### - map_event.data